Sjord/Sjord.github.io/_posts/2016-08-17-recent-web-hacks.md

 15 May 2016, [article](https://boris.in/blog/2016/the-bank-job/)

-The Indian/Swedish security researcher Sathya "Boris" Prakash tested a mobile banking application of an Indian bank.
-He found several vulnerabilities.
+The Indian/Swedish security researcher Sathya "Boris" Prakash found several vulnerabilities in a mobile banking application of an Indian bank.
 First, many of the validation and other application behavior is implemented client-side, in the phone app.
 Of course this can be circumvented with a debugger or by changing the requests to the server.
 Another vulnerability was caused by a missing authorization check: when transferring money, the application checked whether the customer supplied a valid PIN, but not whether the customer is the owner of the bank account.
 This makes it possible to transfer money from any account.

 A serious bug that makes it possible to steal everybody's money.
 Boris got a thank-you email.